Last updated on February 24th, 2023 at 11:01 am

 Article 1 section 2 says that the number of Representatives is based on a national census conducted every 10 years.
-I know what you’re thinking what does that have to do with building your family tree.
-The government to keep track of who they were counted started collecting names and then they started adding more info on ages birthplaces occupations.
+I know what you’re thinking what does that have to do with building your family tree?

 Why Is A Census Taken

-For tax purposes, a census is carried out.
-The census impact can however be felt on a community at all levels.
+Census records help in tax purposes.
+The census impact can however be felt in a community at all levels.
 When a country holds a census, officials are able to see the country’s growth and change.
 This information allows the state to see where federal and state funds are to be allocated.
 The United States also uses census data to determine each state’s representation in state and federal parliament.
-That’s why Census records are taken.

 The United States has grown significantly in population since its initial years as a declared nation.
 You probably know many of the historical and political changes that contributed to this stunning increase if you are a student of American history.

 In 1790, only 13 states consist of the United States, which already has about 3,929,214 inhabitants.
 Eighty years later the population grew by more than 800 percent, with 37 states considered to be part of the United States.
 In 1940, the U.S. was almost at its present level when the population was over 132 million (missing only Alaska and Hawaii).
-By 2010 the population had grown by over 150 million from the 1940 figure, even though only two states had been added.
+By 2010 the population had grown by over 150 million from the 1940 figure.
 In 2010, the population of the United States in the first census is almost 8,000% more than estimated!

 1940 Census Records

-You really should check out mark Lowe’s course on Ancestry Academy who is that tick mark using early census records in 1850 census enumerators finally began writing down the names of everyone they counted well every free person slaves in 1850 and 1860 were recorded in separate slave schedules by ages and who owned them in 1850, 1860 and 1870.
+You really should check out mark Lowe’s course on Ancestry Academy who is that tick mark using early census records in 1850 census enumerators finally began writing down the names of everyone they counted well every free person slave in 1850 and 1860 was recorded in separate slave schedules by ages and who owned them in 1850, 1860 and 1870.

 If you need any support then you can get the best support in just a single call.
 Call the family tree maker support technician team and get the best solution.
 We have the best technicians team who provide the best solution.
 If you need any help then you can contact us anytime.
 For getting instant support just call us at our toll-free number +1-800-697-1474.